Knoblauchpilze/bsgalone/README.md

 - 2D game
 - no collisions
-- no dynamic evolution of systems (once AIs or asteroids are killed they don't respawn until a server restart)
 - limited content in the systems
 - various edge cases where the server will crash